Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Introduction

 As normally there is no reason for the optimal loading vectors defining the PCs to be sparse, they are usually combinations of all of the variables.
 In some applications, however, sparse loading vectors enhance the \emph{interpretability} of the components and are easier to store, which leads to the idea to \emph{induce} sparsity in the loading vectors.
-This problem and approaches to it are known collectively as sparse PCA (SPCA); for some recent work, see \cite{ZHT04}-\cite{MZX12}.
-A popular way of incorporating a sparsity-inducing mechanism into the above optimization formulation is via either a sparsity-inducing constraint or penalty.
+This problem and approaches to it are known collectively as sparse PCA (SPCA); for some fundamental work, refer to \cite{ZHT04,MWS06,AEJL07,ABG08, shen08,LZ09,JNRS10,LT11,MZX12}.
+Recent reviews on the subject can be found in \cite{Tren14} and \cite{HTW15}.
+In addition, recently, there has been great interest in establishing theoretical properties of sparse PCA including consistency, rates of convergence, minimax risk bounds for estimating eigenvectors and principal subspaces and detection under various and usually high-dimensional statistical models.
+See \citep{AW09}, \citep{VL13}, \citep{VCLR13}, and \citep{LV2015}.
+The importance of robust and sparse models is getting more attention from various communities.
+For example, Robust Principal Component Analysis (RPCA), sometimes referred to as the Principal Component Pursuit (PCP), which decomposes a data matrix in a low-rank matrix and a sparse matrix has been investigated for video and signal processing \citep{CLMW11,HRSV16, AB16,BSJKZ17} and inducing sparsity into robust estimators has been successful in robust outlier detection \citep{HRSV16}.
+A popular way of incorporating a sparsity-inducing mechanism into optimization formulation \eqref{eq:classical_and_robust} is via either a sparsity-inducing constraint or penalty.
 Two of the most popular functions for this are the $L_0$ and $L_1$ norm of the loading vector $x$ (the $L_0$ ``norm'' of $x$, denoted by $\|x\|_0$, is the number of nonzeros in $x$).